 - Cleones at The Angel.
 Halesworth.
 User-friendly Italian Restaurant.
 (2 miles).
 Casual dining, reliable food, always buzzy and fun.

 - The closest PUB, within walking distance (18 mins), is The Racehorse in Westhall village.
-Whilst not a gastropub, it does good unpretentious fairly-priced food (dog friendly too).
-UPDATE: Unhappily this has closed but there are plans to make this a Community Owned pub .
+Whilst not a gastropub, it does good unpretentious fairly-priced food (and it's dog friendly).
+This is now a Community pub staffed by volunteers and we do all we can to support it.

 - The Star Inn at Wenhaston (4 miles) is achieving a ‘starry’ reputation for food and atmosphere and CAMRA approved beer!